 The covered walkways linking the blocks are constructed of pilotis with precast concrete panels forming a fascia to the flat felt-covered roofs; these are built on the CLASP system.
 However, where they extend beyond the college to meet the neighbouring buildings the walkways are non-CLASP, comprising steel columns supporting I-beams and timber joists carrying a timber-boarded roof with timber fascias and a felt roof covering.
 These were designed by the main architects in conjunction with the architect Dick Howard.
 They incorporate a central overhead services duct constructed of timber, which carries electrical wiring, television and telephone cables between the buildings.
-The covered walkway extending to the south-east to Heslington Hall is included in the listing.
+The covered walkways extending east of the college to the footbridge over University Road and to the south-east to Derwent College are included in the listing.
 The main pedestrian route is paved in concrete slabs, which continue through the blocks underneath the recently-added tiled carpets.
-Where it skirts the outside of the open pool, the walkway forms a concrete bridge above a weir constructed of quarry-faced squared stone.
-Water runs down from the shallow rectangular pool with regularly placed fountains at the east to the artificial lake at the west.
-In front of the junior common room is a terrace paved in cast-stone slabs and approached by steps to the west, which is included in the listing.
-There is further hard landscaping in the form of pebbled slopes flanking the walkway where it links to Heslington Hall, which is also included.
-The semi-enclosed north court is partly paved in cast-stone slabs and also features an original mushroom-shaped concrete light.
+There is hard landscaping in the form of cobbled areas and dark blue brick paving, as well as tiered terraces constructed of concrete slabs to the open courtyard at the centre of the south side of the college, which are included in the listing.
+A timber pergola and decking, and steel handrails, were installed in the north courtyard in around the 2010s and are not of special interest.